 Contact

-Andreas joined the Doctoral Program Environment and Society in April 2018 and worked as events coordinator at the Rachel Carson Center from April 2018 to July 2021.
-During his time at the RCC, he received two research grants from the German Academic Exchange Service (DAAD) for archival visits and fieldwork in Spain (2019 and 2021).
-He was also a visiting doctoral student at the University of Málaga (2021).
-In October 2022, Andreas joined the Editorial and Communications team at the RCC as communications coordinator.
+Andreas joined the Doctoral Program Environment and Society in April 2018 and worked at the Rachel Carson Center (RCC) as events coordinator from April 2018 to July 2021, and as communications coordinator and lecturer from October 2022 to September 2023.
+During his time at the RCC, he obtained two research grants from the German Academic Exchange Service (DAAD) for archival visits and fieldwork in Spain (2019 and 2021).
+He was a visiting doctoral student at the University of Málaga (2021) and is currently a fellow at the Leibniz Institute of European Hitory (IEG) in Mainz (until September 2024).

-Andreas's research interests include interdisciplinary research on organic farming (agricultural and environmental history, political ecology, agro-food studies), the economic, social and environmental history of Germany, Spain and Chile in the 20th and 21st centuries, as well as the history of green parties and ecological movements, particularly in Germany and Spain.
+Andreas’s research concerns organic farming—its agricultural and environmental history, political ecology, and its role in agro-food studies—the economic, social, and environmental history of Germany, Spain, and Chile in the twentieth and twenty-first centuries, as well as the history of green parties and ecological movements, particularly in Germany and Spain.

 Dissertation project: Ideas, Politics, and Materialities: A Socio-Environmental History of Organic Farming in Andalusia